Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 1: Ranger’s Archetype

 All rangers are unique, each shaped by their own distinct history.
 Choose one of the following benefits.
-If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability:
+If a benefit grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.
+If a benefit grants proficiency in a skill you already have, choose a different proficiency available to the [Core Ranger Trait](#core-ranger-trait) table:

+***Bounty Hunter***

-***Bounty Hunter.*** Your expertise in hunting bounties stands out.
+:   Your expertise in hunting bounties stands out.
 You gain proficiency in Insight and Investigation.
-A creature has :d20-disadv: **Disadvantage** on saves to end the Restrained condition when caused by you.
+Creatures has :d20-disadv: **Disadvantage** on saves to end the Restrained condition caused by you.

-***Custodian.*** You have sworn to serve a crown or nation and aim to bring its foes to ruin.
-You gain proficiency in History and armour training with Heavy armour.
+***Deathwatch***

-***Deathwatch.*** You specialise in hunting those not native to Antares.
+:   You specialise in hunting those not native to Antares.
 You gain proficiency in Arcana, and you can cast *Protection from Evil and Good* without expending a spell slot once per Long Rest.

+***Mage Breaker***

-***Mage Breaker.*** You have a background in battling spellcasters.
+:   You have a background in battling spellcasters.
 You gain proficiency in Arcana, and the *True Strike* cantrip is always prepared for you.

+***Ranger Knight***

+:   You have sworn to serve a crown or nation and aim to bring its foes to ruin.
+You gain proficiency in History and armour training with Heavy armour.

+***Sanctified Hunter***

-***Sanctified Hunter.*** You have sworn to hunt the enemies of a holy or druidic order.
+:   You have sworn to hunt the enemies of a holy or druidic order.
 You gain proficiency in Religion, and the *Sacred Flame* cantrip is always prepared for you.

 ### Level 1: Spellcasting